ad-freiburg/tokenization-repair/README.md

 ## Installation guide ##

-1. Download the data from http://emnlp2020-367.hopto.org/data.zip and extract it to a directory <DATA-DIR>.
+1. Download the data from http://emnlp2020-367.hopto.org/data.zip and extract it to a directory DATA-DIR.

 2. In case you have a GPU supporting tensorflow 1.12, change line 8 in the requirements.txt to: tensorflow-gpu==1.12.0